 Peer Coaching Guide: Assists to Memory

-During the last 0 years there has been renewed research and development on strategies for assisting students to master and retain information.
-The science of mnemonics, as it is called, has produced some dramatic results (Pressley, Levin, Delaney, 1982).
+During the last 30 years there has been renewed research and development on strategies for assisting students to master and retain information.
+The science of mnemonics, as it is called, has produced some dramatic results (Pressley, Levin, & Delaney, 1982).

 Rote repetition (rehearsing something over and over until it is retained) has until recently been the primary method taught to students for memorizing information and the primary method used by teachers as they interact with students.
 In fact, rote methods have become so used that they have become identified in many people’s minds with the act of memorization.
 To memorize, it is often thought, is to repeat by rote.